CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/c179f8b9-8d9d-482c-a422-c68cf7d53565"/>
 </p>
 <p>
-Now we can go back into our VM1 connection and oberve that in Wireshark we are only seeing echo requests to VM2, and in the command prompt we will start to see "Request timed out".
+Now we can go back into our VM1 connection and observe that in Wireshark we are only seeing echo requests to VM2, and in the command prompt we will start to see "Request timed out".
 This confirms that ICMP messages are now being denied by VM2's firewall.
 </p>
 <br />